NixOS/nixpkgs/doc/languages-frameworks/php.section.md

 `php.extensions.opcache` and the third-party ImageMagick extension at `php.extensions.imagick`.

-The different versions of PHP that nixpkgs provides is located under attributes named based on major and minor version number; e.g., `php74` is PHP 7.4 with commonly used extensions installed, `php74base` is the same PHP runtime without extensions.
+The different versions of PHP that nixpkgs provides are located under attributes named based on major and minor version number; e.g., `php74` is PHP 7.4 with commonly used extensions installed, `php74base` is the same PHP runtime without extensions.